ROUND DANCING — CHOREOGRAPHED BALLROOM

 qq&qq;

 In a Spanish Line position or press line, that is in open or left open with inside foot pressed, step forward on the inside foot, tap behind/tap, recover on the outside foot, recover forward to press line again; You end in the same position in which you began.
-Do a Spanish Line; flamenco taps; and another Spanish Line;
+Do a spanish line; flamenco taps; and another spanish line;

 Grand Circle